-- (a) Whether it is physically practicable to provide the required parking or loading spaces on the site in terms of the existing location of buildings, access to the road, topography and utility location. - (b) Whether there is an adequate alternative supply of parking or loading spaces in the vicinity.
+- (a) Whether it is physically practicable to provide the required parking (excluding the number of parks for cars but including manoeuvring space) or loading spaces on the site in terms of the existing location of buildings, access to the road, topography and utility location. - (b) Whether there is an adequate alternative supply of parking or loading spaces in the vicinity.
 In general on-street parking is not considered an alternative. - (c) Whether there is another site in the immediate vicinity that has available parking or loading spaces which are not required at the same time as the proposed activity.
-In such a situation the Council will require the associated parking or loading spaces to be secured in some manner. - (d) Whether a demonstrably less than normal incidence of parking or loading will be generated by the proposal, such as due to specific business practice, type of customer, bus transportation. - (e) Whether the Council is anticipating providing public car parking that would serve the vicinity of the activity. - (f) Whether a significant adverse effect on the character and amenity of the surrounding area, particularly pedestrian amenity and safety, will occur as a result of not providing the required parking or loading space. - (g) The extent to which the safety and efficiency of the surrounding roading network would be adversely affected by parked and manoeuvring vehicles on the roads.
+In such a situation the Council will require the associated parking (other than for cars) or loading spaces to be secured in some manner. - (d) Whether a demonstrably less than normal incidence of parking (other than for cars) or loading will be generated by the proposal, such as due to specific business practice, type of customer, bus transportation. - (e) Whether the Council is anticipating providing public car parking that would serve the vicinity of the activity.

-- (h) Any cumulative effect of the lack of on-site parking and loading spaces in conjunction with other activities in the vicinity not providing the required number of parking or loading spaces. - (i) Whether there is efficient public transport within the vicinity of the proposed activity. - (j) The proximity of residential areas, visitor accommodation, commercial offices or other mixed use developments to the proposed activity, and the ability for people to walk to and from the site. - (k) Where there is any consideration to any requirement for coach parking recognition be given to the availability of designated coach parking provided off site. - (I) Where a reverse manoeuvre is undertaken from a rear site whether the effects are mitigated by the width of access and visibility at the road boundary. - (m) The extent to which the visual amenity of surrounding public spaces may be adversely affected by rooftop parking, and the potential for mitigation of rooftop parking. - (n) The extent to which visitor accommodation can demonstrate a lesser parking demand and/or can demonstrate that potential for conversion to permanent residential accommodation is precluded.
+- (f) Whether a significant adverse effect on the character and amenity of the surrounding area, particularly pedestrian amenity and safety, will occur as a result of not providing the required parking (other than for cars) or loading space. - (g) The extent to which the safety and efficiency of the surrounding roading network would be adversely affected by parked and manoeuvring vehicles on the roads. - (h) Any cumulative effect of the lack of on-site parking (other than for cars) and loading spaces in conjunction with other activities in the vicinity not providing the required number of parking (other than for cars) or loading spaces. - (i) Whether there is efficient public transport within the vicinity of the proposed activity. - (j) The proximity of residential areas, visitor accommodation, commercial offices or other mixed use developments to the proposed activity, and the ability for people to walk to and from the site. - (k) Where there is any consideration to any requirement for coach parking recognition be given to the availability of designated coach parking provided off site. - (I) Where a reverse manoeuvre is undertaken from a rear site whether the effects are mitigated by the width of access and visibility at the road boundary. - (m) The extent to which the visual amenity of surrounding public spaces may be adversely affected by rooftop parking, and the potential for mitigation of rooftop parking. - (n) The extent to which visitor accommodation can demonstrate a lesser parking demand (other than for cars) and/or can demonstrate that potential for conversion to permanent residential accommodation is precluded.